Mexican Street Corn Salad

 - 2 tablespoons olive oil

-- 1 jalapeno stemmed, seeded and finely chopped
+- 1 jalapeño stemmed, seeded, and finely chopped

-- ½ cup (25 g) cilantro leaves chopped
+- ½ cup (25 g) cilantro chopped

 - ⅓ cup diced red onion (1 small onion)

-- 2.5 oz.
-(70 g) crumbled Cotija cheese plus extra for sprinkling
+- 2.5 oz (70 g) crumbled Cotija cheese plus extra for sprinkling

-- 1 avocado peeled, cored and diced
+- 1 avocado peeled, cored, and diced

 - ½ tablespoon fresh lime juice